danielefriolo/ledgerMPC/README.md

 To test our proxy, we show how to run one of the MPyC demos with our toolkit for 3 parties

 1. Clone [MPyC](https://github.com/lschoe/mpyc).
-2. Navigate to the `demos/` directory.
+2. Navigate to the `demos/` directory and choose a demo file between the listed ones.
-3. Player 1 opens the terminal and runs the following command
+3. Party 1 opens the terminal file and runs the following command:

 ```shell
 python3 <DEMO FILE> -Plocalhost:1 -Plocalhost:12347 -Plocalhost:12349 -I0
 ```

-4. Player 2 opens the terminal and runs the following command
+4. Party 2 opens the terminal and runs the following command

 ```shell
 #python3 <DEMO FILE> -Plocalhost:12347 -Plocalhost:12345 -Plocalhost:12348 -I1
 ```

-5. Player 3 opens the terminal and runs the following command
+5. Party 3 opens the terminal and runs the following command

 ```shell
 #python3 <DEMO FILE> -Plocalhost:12349 -Plocalhost:12348 -Plocalhost:12346 -I2
 ```

+Now that each party has started MPyC and configured the port to communicate with the proxy via TCP, each user can run our toolkit to forward the messages to the selected blockchain.